wizk3y/go-micro/README.md

 **Note:** go-micro uses [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.

 ## Usage
-- Create file/directory with follow structure (as best practice, you can organize project by your own)
+- Create file/directory with follow structure (as best practice, you can organize project by your own).
 ```
 your-project/
 ├── go.mod